 - Obtain a Temporary Token after successful SIM authentication against the SIM authentication endpoint (e.g. HTTP embedded EAP-AKA procedure in Section C.3).
 The Temporary Token shall allow the Configuration Server to request user information (e.g. MSISDN) deemed necessary to configure the client from the token validation endpoint. - 2.
-In case of failure, fallback to one of procedures defined in sections 2.5, 2.6, 2.7 and 2.8 - 3.
-Otherwise, add the parameter listed in Table 22 (as\temp\token) with the value obtained from step 1 when sending a first client configuration request to the Configuration Server using a secured connection as defined in section 2.4.
+In case of failure, fallback to one of procedures defined in sections 2.5, 2.6, 2.7 and 2.8. - 3.
+Otherwise, add the body part listed in Table 22 (as_temp_token) with the value obtained from step 1 in a client configuration HTTPS POST request to the Configuration Server as shown in Figure 18.